MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-devenv-exe.md

 ## Remarks

 After startup is complete, the IDE executes the named command.
-If you use this switch, the IDE does not display the [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] Start Page on startup.
+If you use this switch, the IDE doesn't display the [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] Start Page on startup.

 If an add-in exposes a command, you can use this switch to launch the add-in from the command line.
-For more information, see [How to: Control Add-Ins By Using the Add-In Manager](/previous-versions/xwdatdwh(v=vs.140)).
+For more information, see [How to: Control add-ins by using the add-in manager](/previous-versions/xwdatdwh(v=vs.140)).

 ## Example